Conditioning Generative Latent Optimization for Sparse-View CT Image Reconstruction: Introduction

-On the other side of the data-consumption spectrum, Deep Image Prior (DIP) \cite{ulyanov_deep_2018} has demonstrated that the structure of a deep convolutional network inherently captures a significant amount of low-level image statistics without any learning.
-In other words, it induces an implicit structural bias, i.e.\ a prior.
-DIP uses a randomly initialized U-Net like architecture \cite{ronneberger_u-net_2015}, and a fixed input noise.
+Unsupervised generative models require large amounts of training data, which can be difficult to collect.
+Furthermore, while these approaches have good generalization given sufficient training data, in practice it is not clear how much is necessary.
+To address this issue, Ulyanov et al.\ proposed a method specific to IIP solving, Deep Image Prior (DIP) \cite{ulyanov_deep_2018}.
+They showed that the structure of a deep convolutional network inherently captures a significant amount of low-level image statistics without any learning.
+That is to say, it induces an implicit structural bias, i.e.\ a prior.
+DIP uses a randomly initialized U-Net architecture \cite{ronneberger_u-net_2015}, and a fixed input noise.
 The network weights can then be optimized to solve any ill-posed IIP with known forward model, such as inpainting or super-resolution.
 It has been shown that this IIP reparameterization, when optimized with gradient descent, hierarchically reconstructs from low to high frequencies, i.e.\ converging faster towards "natural images" than noise \cite{heckel_denoising_2020, chakrabarty_spectral_2019}.
 The method has recently been adapted in \cite{baguer_computed_2020} to solve low-dose and sparse CT reconstruction.
-While this strategy showed good results on use cases with missing or small datasets, it imposes a quite rough prior which cannot compete with the reconstruction performances of its data-driven counterparts in degraded measurement setups \cite{song_solving_2022}.
+While this strategy showed good results on use cases with missing or small datasets, it imposes a quite rough prior which cannot compete with the reconstruction performances of its data-driven counterparts in degraded measurement setups.

-Considering, on one side, data-hungry generative models offering strong priors and limited to specific IIPs, and data-free methods providing weak priors on the other side, the question of a possible trade-off between these two extremes naturally arises.